run-nan/open-docs/docs/dev/guide/developing-ones.md

 sidebar_position: 5
 ---

-# Developing ONES Project
+# Developing ONES

 We provide the frontend open source service for customers who need in-depth customization.
-You can learn the entire process of ONES Project from the start of development to the building a release tarball by reading this page.
+You can learn the entire process of ONES from the start of development to the building a release tarball by reading this page.

+ONES are made up of two projects, Project and Wiki.
+You can develop a single project, or two projects at the same time according to your requirements.
+The following is an example of developing ones-project-Web (the same is true for Wiki-web).

 ## Precondition

 Before starting, make sure you meet the following conditions:

-- [ONES Code](https://gitlab.partner.ones.ai/ones-code) Reading permissions of a certain version group
+- [ONES Code](https://gitlab.partner.ones.ai/ones-code) [Reporter](https://gitlab.partner.ones.ai/help/user/permissions.md#project-members-permissions) permissions of a certain version group(at least one main project repository and the common repository)
 - [Node.js](https://nodejs.org/) v16.13.0 or later
 - [Git](https://git-scm.com/) version control tool
 - [Git](https://git-scm.com/)-based source code hosting service platform